What Is Data Mining? A Comprehensive Guide with Examples

 Healthcare

-The healthcare industry uses data mining to make informed decisions about patient care to improve outcomes.
+The uses data mining to make informed decisions about patient care to improve outcomes.
 Healthcare companies examine large datasets to uncover patterns and trends to tailor treatment plans, predict and prevent diseases, and provide more personalized care.

 • Treatment recommendations: Data mining enables healthcare teams to analyze historical treatment outcomes and patient data.
 It uses insights to recommend the most likely effective therapies for an individual’s specific condition.